mozarzaa/final_project_2020Sp/README.md

 II.
 Datasets Description

 Datasets and other variables we use will be collected from sources such as U.S. CENSUS BUREAU and U.S. BUREAU OF LABOR STATISTICS, both of which serve as primary subjects of this project.
- 1) Local Area Unemployment Staistics - https://www.bls.gov/lau/lastrk19.htm
+ 1) Local Area Unemployment Statistics - https://www.bls.gov/lau/lastrk19.htm

     Dataset description: This website includes data describing monthly and annual employment, unemployment, and labor force traits within Census regions, divisions, States, counties, cities, metropolitan areas, and residences / settlements of other forms.
     In the analysis, we will select some variables from the data as independent variables in terms of demographics and economy.